mobarakice/easylocation/README.md

-## smartlocation
+## continuouslocation
-TO integrate smartlocation library, flow this simple steps.
+TO integrate continuous location library, flow this simple steps.
 ## Step 1.
 Add the JitPack repository to your build file
 Add it in your root build.gradle